-The over 300km of roads the Township owns are identified on Schedule A. These are roads which are owned and maintained by the Township.
+The Township Roads identified on Schedule A are those roads which are owned and maintained by the Township.
 Where development is proposed adjacent to a Township Road, approval for an entrance must be obtained from the Township.
-Access shall only be permitted in locations that can accommodate traffic in a safe manner as outlined in the Access to Township Roads Policy.
+Access shall only be permitted in locations that can accommodate traffic in a safe manner.
+Where sight deficiencies exist due to curves, grades or other factors, no new access will be permitted unless the deficiency is corrected at the owner's expense and to the satisfaction of the Township.